-Answers from M. Regina Castro, M.D.
+Answer From M. Regina Castro, M.D.

 Reactive hypoglycemia (postprandial hypoglycemia) refers to low blood sugar that occurs after a meal — usually within four hours after eating.
 This is different from low blood sugar (hypoglycemia) that occurs while fasting.

 M. Regina Castro, M.D.

 - Service FJ.
-Postprandial (reactive) hypoglycemia. http://www.uptodate.com/home.
-Accessed Aug.
-19, 2016.
+Postprandial (reactive) hypoglycemia. https://www.uptodate.com/ contents/search.
+Accessed March 17, 2019.

 - Hypoglycemia.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/endocrine-and-metabolic-disorders/diabetes-mellitus-and-disorders-of-carbohydrate-metabolism/hypoglycemia.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/endocrine-and-metabolic-disorders/diabetes-mellitus-and-disorders-of-carbohydrate-metabolism/hypoglycemia.
 Accessed March 17, 2019.

 - Low blood glucose (hypoglycemia).
-National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/preventing-diabetes-problems/low-blood-glucose-hypoglycemia.
-Accessed Aug.
-19, 2016.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/diabetes/overview/preventing-problems/low-blood-glucose-hypoglycemia.
+Accessed March 15, 2019.